 The one that was my favorite growing up was from Happy Joe’s.
 Happy Joe’s started in Bettendorf, Iowa.
 It was the go-to place for kids’ birthday parties at a time when Chuck E. Cheese was still just a twinkling in some animatronic rat’s eye.
 In celebration of Little Emmy Lou or Billy Joe Jr.’s big day, an employee would come out with a squeaky black horn.
 A siren would sound and the room would go quiet while the employee announced, “Emmy Lou is seven today!
 Let’s all join in to sing happy birthday!”
 A roomful of strangers would sing while Emmy Lou beamed.
 Afterwards, kids would steal pens from their mothers’ purses to fill out the word games on their paper placemats and chuckle over jokes printed on them that were sent in from kids all over the Midwest.

 “Why did the man put his car in the oven?
 He wanted a hot rod.”
-(Can you imagine the hot pads that guy must own?
-They have to be huge.)

 Then the kids would beg for quarters and run off to play in the arcade while parents talked over pitchers of pop and beer.
 My brothers needed to be told when the pizza had arrived because they were immersed in the game room; however, I was only too aware.
 My favorite spot at Happy Joe’s was the platform and window where you could watch the pizza being made.
 I’d gaze at the pizza makers, pulling and stretching the dough and then loading it with toppings.
 Then came the main event.
 With the platform as my stage I’d turn to face the unsuspecting audience and regale the customers with dances from my tap class or my own homemade choreographed show.
 I was 23.
 I’m kidding, I’m kidding.
 I was 5 or 6.